felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 > - Reread your journal, highlight important bits

 The idea behind this system is simple: Work smart.
-Books do contain answers to our questions.
-That is why we choose to read them after all!
-However, they contain a lot of fluff to explain why certain knowledge nuggets have meaning.
+Books do contain answers to our questions - that is why we choose to read them after all!
+However, they also contain a lot of fluff to explain why certain knowledge nuggets have meaning.
 What if we simply recorded the nuggets, and ignored the rest?
 Forget the fluff, literally!